 For such a small nation, Bermuda packs a punch in terms of natural attractions.
 When you need a break from sunbathing and swimming, then make your way to Walsingham Nature Reserve.
 Here you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.

-For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.
+For a dip, you can go to the natural swimming lakes and holes situated throughout the mangroves in Blue Hole Park.
+There are several walking trails to enjoy that take you to and from these swimming spots.

 Along with the natural scenery on offer, both the Bahamas and Bermuda have a wealth of attractions and cultural experiences worth checking out.